![]() |

-Very much not original is this diesel Titch which was stabled in the station on Easter Day 2005.
+Very much not original is this diesel Titch which was stabled in the station on our previous visit on Easter Day 2005.

 Passenger rides were being given by Peter Pan which was once owned by Devon County Council and operated at Beacon Down Quarry in Parracombe until 1959.